Katie MacAlister

 It’s not easy being a demon lord, a Guardian, and a wyvern’s mate all at once.
 Luckily, I just moved to London to study all things Guardian with my mentor.
 A new start is just what I need since being betrayed (again!) by Drake, wyvern of the green dragons.
 Though I’m supposedly immortal, I’m not so sure my heart can take another beating.

 But I’m still officially Drake’s mate—and my presence is required at a meeting of the green dragons.
-How I’m going to keep my distance from that fire-breathing hunk is beyond me.
+How I’m going to keep my distance from that fire-breathing sexy-as-sin dragon is beyond me.
 It doesn’t help that several attempts have been made on my life.
 Or that I’m wanted by the entire otherworldly population of imps since Jim, my doggie demon sidekick, accidentally ate their ruler.
 Being an alpha-dragon and all, Drake is sure to get protective of me.
 Which might not be a bad thing when war breaks out and all hell breaks loose—literally…

 Read an Excerpt